 - Divide the class into eleven groups.
 Allow each group to draw one Nut Information Card out of a hat or box.

-- Provide each student with a Become a Nut Expert activity sheet.
+- Provide each student with a Become a Nut Expert activity sheet and Nuts Flowchart.

 - Explain to the groups that they will become experts for the nut on their card.
 Instruct them to read the information on the card, watch the video (links provided on the cards and below), and search for information online to complete their activity sheet.